 Indulge yourself to a local massage that costs way less than what you normally have at home.
 Experience thai massage in Thailand.
 Get a tattoo the traditional way from a local tattoo artist in the Philippines.
 Discover how coffee is a way of life in Sweden.

 You discover yourself, and realize that you have itinerary planning and budgeting skills.
 Maybe you never realized that you have these skill before and just found out now that you’re travelling solo.
 Have you been bargaining for a cheaper deal with a local tour operator and got the deal?
 Then you have bargaining and haggling skills in you too!

 Even after all that I have mentioned, the reward or the payoff of the destination itself is breathtaking.
 Literally taking your breath away.
 You shout to the top of your lungs, that you’ve arrived!
 J’ai arrivé!
 Jag är här!
 Really, I do that!

 I experienced the Northern Lights in Abisko Sweden

 How to prepare yourself

 For your first solo backpacking trip, you need to prepare yourself.
 Yes, you.
 You are the most important part of this journey in your life.
-You need to prepare yourself as a whole, physically, mentally, financially and spiritually.
+You need to prepare yourself as a whole, physically, mentally, financially, and spiritually.

 - Prepare yourself mentally.
 Being solo with only your thoughts for 24 hours may drive you crazy at times.
 Practice meditation and the art of being at peace with yourself.

 - Be physically fit.
-Remember there’s no one to carry your backpack that weighs about 10-15 kilos for you.
+Remember there’s no one to carry the backpack that weighs about 10-15 kilos for you.
 There will be a lot of walking, hiking, lifting your backpack from the ground to shelves or bus seats.

 - Prepare to get out of your comfort zone.
 Be prepared to sleep in cots and bunk beds.
 Be prepared that sometimes there’s no heated water.
 Be prepared of dead spots and no connectivity.